Josef Haiböck: Group commander

-On 1 December 1943, Major Günther Rall, the Gruppenkommandeur (group commander) of III.
+On 1 December 1943, Major Günther Rall, the Gruppenkommandeur of III.
 Gruppe of JG 52 was sent on home leave.
 During his absence, Haiböck temporarily was given command of the Gruppe until Rall's return on 30 January 1944.
+Behind Major Johannes Wiese and Leutnant Johann-Hermann Meier, Haiböck was the third most successful active fighter pilot of I. Gruppe of JG 52 at the time.

 On 8 February 1944, Haiböck was transferred to take command of I. Gruppe of Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing) which was fighting in Defense of the Reich.
 He replaced Hauptmann Joachim von Wehren who had temporarily led the Gruppe after Major Klaus Quaet-Faslem was killed on 30 January.
 Command of 1.
 Staffel of JG 52 was passed to Oberleutnant Karl-Heinz Plücker.
-On 25 February, Haiböck made a forced landing in his Messerschmitt Bf 109 G-6 (Werknummer 410377—factory number) following engine failure near Malsch, district of Karlsruhe.
+On 25 February, Haiböck made a forced landing in his Bf 109 G-6 (Werknummer 410377—factory number) following engine failure near Malsch, district of Karlsruhe.
 On the ground, he was then attacked by strafing American aircraft and seriously wounded.
+During his convalescence, he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 9 June 1944.
+Due to reoccurring medical complication, he remained hospitalized in a Luftwaffe hospital in Bad Ischl until the end of World War II in Europe.
+In consequence, command of I. Gruppe of JG 3 had been passed on to Hauptmann Helmut Mertens.